 |

 I met a guy in October who was working at the Coldfoot camp.
 Said there was lots of marten around.
 Likely could be a wolverine somewhere.
 Expensive way to get one, staying at Coldfoot.
 Unlikely there's a reasonable cost way tho.
-I would set on something on the side of the road in a pullover area.
+I would set up camping on something on the side of the road in a pullover area.

 NRA,NTA,MTA,FTA